pyrotek45/avon/tutorial/TUTORIAL.md

 # Avon — The Modern Template Language for Developers

 Welcome to Avon!
-You're about to give your configuration workflow superpowers.
+A template language for people who have better things to do than copy-paste.

 Avon is designed for developers who are tired of copy-pasting.
 Whether you're building Kubernetes manifests, setting up CI/CD pipelines, or generating boilerplate code, Avon turns repetitive tasks into elegant, maintainable code.
 Life's too short to manually update 47 YAML files.

-Avon is a powerful, general-purpose tool that handles everything from complex infrastructure projects to simple single-file configs.
-It's a comprehensive workflow layer that makes any file more maintainable and shareable.
-Avon brings variables, functions, and 89+ built-in utilities to any text format, making it perfect for developers, non-developers, and hobbyists alike.
+Avon is a general-purpose tool that handles everything from complex infrastructure projects to simple single-file configs.
+It's a workflow layer that makes any file more maintainable and shareable.
+Avon brings variables, functions, and 100+ built-in utilities to any text format.

 > Tip: Throughout this guide, look at the `examples/` directory for real-world use cases.
 Each example demonstrates practical Avon patterns you can adapt for your own projects.